 The NC-478 forms consist of Form NC-478 and the applicable NC-478 letter series form for the credit.
 If no letter series form applies to the credit, file a schedule setting out the required information.
 Both Form NC-478 and any applicable Form NC-478 series form must be filed for any taxable year in which the taxpayer is eligible to claim a credit or an installment of a credit against the taxpayer's tax liability for that year.
-This requirement applies even if the taxpayer's tax liability for that year is not large enough for the taxpayer to benefit from the credit.
-If a taxpayer engages in activities that qualify for the credit for creating jobs, the credit for investing in machinery and equipment, or the credit for investing in central office or aircraft facility property, the taxpayer must complete Part 1 of Form NC-478A, Form NC-478B, or Form NC-478E and file the form with the taxpayer's return for the taxable year in which the taxpayer engages in the activity, even though the first installment of the credit will not be claimed until the following year.
+This requirement applies even if the taxpayer to benefit from the credit.
+If a taxpayer engages in activities that qualify for the credit for creating jobs, the credit for investing in machinery and equipment, or the credit for investing in central office or aircraft facility property, the taxpayer must complete Part 1 of

+Form NC-478A, Form NC-478B, or Form NC-478E and file the form with the taxpayer's return for the taxable year in which the taxpayer engages in the activity, even though the first installment of the credit will not be claimed until the following year.
 (See the applicable Form NC-478A through NC-478I for more detailed instructions.)